davide-marino00/PBI_DOCS/refac.md

 			    IF(RELATED(lkp_Unit[BillableDep]) <> 0, 1, 0)
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'BillableDep'.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'BillableDep'.
 Here's a breakdown of what it does in simple business terms:

 1. **Check for Related Data**: The expression first checks if there is a related value in the 'BillableDep' column from the 'lkp_Unit' table.
 This is done using the `RELATED` function, which pulls in data from a related table based on the relationships defined in your data model.

 2. **Handle Blank Values**: If the related 'BillableDep' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the expression returns a value of **1**.
-This indicates that, in the absence of a specific billable dependency, the default assumption is that it is billable.
+This indicates that, in the absence of specific information, the default assumption is that the item is billable.

-3. **Check for Non-Zero Values**: If the related 'BillableDep' value is not blank, the expression then checks if this value is not equal to zero.
-If it is not zero, it again returns **1**, indicating that there is a billable dependency present.
+3. **Check for Non-Zero Values**: If there is a related 'BillableDep' value and it is not blank, the expression then checks if this value is not equal to zero.
+If the value is indeed not zero, it again returns **1**, indicating that the item is billable.

-4. **Return Zero for Zero Values**: If the related 'BillableDep' value is zero, the expression returns **0**, indicating that there is no billable dependency.
+4. **Return Zero for Zero Values**: If the related 'BillableDep' value is zero, the expression returns **0**, indicating that the item is not billable.

-In summary, this DAX expression effectively categorizes entries based on their billable dependency status.
-It assigns a value of **1** if there is a billable dependency (either because it's not blank or it's a non-zero value) and a value of **0** if the dependency is explicitly zero.
-This helps in identifying which entries are considered billable based on their related data.
+In summary, this DAX expression effectively categorizes items as billable or not based on the related 'BillableDep' value.
+If there is no related data, or if the related value is non-zero, it marks the item as billable (1).
+If the related value is zero, it marks it as not billable (0).

 **`CC_ActiveEmployees`** (`string`)

-- **Description:** The 'CC_ActiveEmployees' column contains a string representation of the active employees in the cost center, used to identify personnel who may be missing timesheet submissions in the 'vw_missing_timesheet' view.
+- **Description:** The 'CC_ActiveEmployees' column contains a string representation of the active employees in the cost center, used to identify personnel who may be missing timesheet entries in the 'vw_missing_timesheet' view.
 - **DAX Expression:**
 ```dax
 IF(vw_missing_timesheet[ShortDate] >= vw_missing_timesheet[ContractStartDate] &&